microsoft/jacdac-stm32x0/README.md

 `C:\Program Files (x86)\GNU Tools Arm Embedded\10 2020-q4-major\bin`

 * You will also need to [install node.js](https://nodejs.org/en/download/) - take the Windows `.msi` 64 bit installer.
+  Node may ask you to install build tools for native npm packages - you don't need that to build this repo.

 If you run Git Bash again (it has to be restarted to see change in `PATH`), and type `arm-none-eabi-gcc --version` you should see something about `10-2020-q4-major`,